Spenser Grey

-Lieutenant-Colonel Spenser Douglas Adair Grey DSO (10 February 1889 – 8 October 1937) was British flying officer of the Royal Naval Air Service and Royal Air Force during World War I, who took part in the first British strategic bombing raids in October 1914.
+Lieutenant-Colonel Spenser Douglas Adair Grey DSO (10 February 1889 – 8 October 1937) was a British flying officer of the Royal Naval Air Service and Royal Air Force during World War I, who took part in the first British strategic bombing raids in October 1914.

 Family background

 Grey was born in Rio de Janeiro the only son of Douglas Charles Campbell Grey (1861–1912) and Alice Mary Fawconer (née Galpin).
 Grey was a direct descendant of General Charles Grey, 1st Earl Grey, by his youngest son Edward Grey, and his second wife Elizabeth Adair.

 Early military career

 Grey was serving as a sub-lieutenant in the Royal Navy when he first became interested in flying.
 He attended the Hewlett & Blondeau School at Brooklands, showing "remarkable aptitude", and qualified as a pilot after only seven lessons, being awarded Royal Aero Club Aviators' Certificate No. 117 on 17 August 1911.
 On 1 October 1911 Grey was promoted to lieutenant.
 He was transferred the Naval Wing of the Royal Flying Corps, and on 27 December 1912 was appointed a flight commander.